noeppi-noeppi/Bongo/custom-bingos.md

 Each entry in the tasks list describes a task.
 All tasks share the following properties:

 ```
 type              The type of the task.
 (Items, Advancements, ...)
 weight            (optional) How likely it is that this task gets into the bingo card.
 Higher
                   values mean more likely.
 Default is 1
+custom_texture    (optional) A texture resource location that is used to display the task in the
+                  bingo card instead of its default way of display.
+Example: minecraft:textures/apple.png
 ```

 For a valid game tasks definition there must be at minimum 25 tasks.